 What is Chapter 12 bankruptcy?

 Chapter 12 of the Bankruptcy Code is entitled “Adjustment of Debts of a Family Farmer or Fisherman with Regular Annual Income.”
-Chapter 12 is designed to help financially distressed family farmers or fishermen who have a regular source of income to repay their debts.
+Chapter 12 is designed to help financially distressed family farmers or fishermen who have a regular source of income to repay their debts and remain in operation.

 Chapter 12 eliminates many of the barriers these debtors would face if they tried to reorganize under Chapter 11 or 13 of the Bankruptcy Code.
 It is more streamlined, less complicated and less expensive than Chapter 11, and better suited for family farmers and fishermen who generally have larger debts than individuals who file under Chapter 13.